 Marina Sanitation regulations can be found in Chapter 570 Commonwealth of Virginia Sanitary Regulations for Marinas and Boat Moorings.

 Conduct investigations of all reported animal exposures, help to ensure that cats and dogs four months and older have been vaccinated for rabies, and promote awareness through the Kids Against Rabies Program.
 Report all animal exposures to the Portsmouth Department of Public Health at 393-8585 extension 8585.

 Rabies is a deadly viral disease that causes acute inflammation of the brain in humans and other warm-blooded animals.
 Rabies is termed a zoonosis, which means a disease that is usually transmitted from animals to other animals but can also be transmitted to humans through the bite of a rabid animal.
 Once inside the body, the virus replicates in the bitten muscle and travels up the nerves to reach the central nervous system and brain where a majority of the clinical symptoms occur.
 Until the virus reaches the brain there are usually no symptoms.
 Once acquired and left untreated, rabies is 100% fatal.
 Human rabies cases in the U.S. currently average two per year.
 Cases of rabies in domestic pets average 400 to 500 per year.

 WHAT ANIMALS CAN GET RABIES?

-Some animals almost never get rabies.
+Some animals rarely get rabies.
 These include wild rabbits, squirrels, chipmunks, rats, mice, guinea pigs, gerbils and hamsters.
-They can get rabies, but it almost never happens.
-There are other animals that never ever get rabies.
-They are birds, snakes, fish, turtles, lizards and insects.
+There are other animals that never get rabies including birds, snakes, fish, turtles, lizards and insects.